American Staffordshire Terrier

 The American Staffordshire Terrier (AST), is a stocky, muscular and agile dog that is related to its

 cousin, the English Staffordshire Terrier.
-The English line was most likely developed by crossing
+The English line was developed in the 1800's by crossing

 the bulldog with various terriers, including the Fox Terrier.